Workday/canvas-kit/API_PATTERN_GUIDELINES.md

 error?: ErrorType;
 ```

-There are exceptions to these guidelines.
-Occasionally, you may encounter props which don't play nicely with the suggested patterns.
+Occasionally, you may encounter props which don't play nicely with the suggested guidelines.
 Rather than following the patterns to the letter, adjust them to provide a better description if necessary.
 For example, rather than ambiguously describing `id` as `The id of the Checkbox`, provide a more explicit description:

 ```
 /**